How to Extend the Lifespan of Battery-Operated Pallet Lifters

 Monitoring Battery Health

-Keep a record of charging frequency and usage cycles.
-Patterns can help predict when a battery may need replacement.
+3. Track Use & Charging Styles Record frequency of charging and usage cycles.
+Patterns might help one estimate when a battery might need replacing.

 Training for Efficient Battery Use

-Often overlooked, training operators is a critical way to extend the lifespan of electric lift truck batteries.
+• Often underappreciated, training operators is a key approach to increase the lifetime of electric lift truck batteries.

 Load Management & Efficiency